stark-alex/resume/alex.md

 ------

-Accomplished Software Engineering leader with passion and experience to drive positive outcomes.
-Strategic professional with demonstrated experience setting technical vision and using good communication and a pragmatic DevOps-based mindset to achieve those goals in the real world.
+Distinguished Software Engineering leader with passion and experience to deliver positive outcomes.
+Strategic professional with demonstrated experience setting technical vision and using effective communication and a pragmatic DevOps-based mindset to achieve those goals in the real world.
 Adept at continuously improving software development team efficiency while delivering top-quality, scalable, maintainable, and secure software that meet consumer and business requirements.

 -------